Moodiness calls for self-awareness and

-Moodiness is a condition all singles have to fight, and how successfully we do that shows others our level of maturity.
+Moodiness is a condition all singles have to fight.
+How successfully we do that depends on our level of maturity.

-Of course we all have emotions, but when grouchiness takes over, we risk being someone others don't want to be around.
+We all have emotions, but when this emotional roller coaster takes over, we risk being someone others don't want to be around.
 You've had to deal with grumpy people.
 You know how nerve-wracking it can be to cater to their feelings.

 Unfortunately, each of us feels we're entitled to be crabby at times.
 I know I've made that mistake frequently throughout my life.
 As circumstances seemed to gang up against me, I resented it and often became short-tempered.
 Needless to say, I wasn't pleasant to be around.